Henry Clinton (British Army officer, born 1730)

-General Sir Henry Clinton, KB (16 April 1730 – 23 December 1795) was a British Army officer and politician who sat in the House of Commons between 1772 and 1795.
+General Sir Henry Clinton, KB (16 April 1730 – 23 December 1795) was a British Army officer and politician who sat in the House of Commons of Great Britain between 1772 and 1795.
 He is best known for his service as a general during the American War of Independence.
-First arriving in Boston in May 1775, from 1778 to 1782 he was the British Commander-in-Chief in North America.
-In addition to his military service, due to the influence of his cousin Henry Pelham-Clinton, 2nd Duke of Newcastle, he was a Member of Parliament for many years.
-Late in life he was named Governor of Gibraltar, but died before assuming the post.
+He arrived in Boston in May 1775 and was the British Commander-in-Chief in America from 1778 to 1782.
+He was a Member of Parliament for many years due to the influence of his cousin Henry Pelham-Clinton, 2nd Duke of Newcastle.
+Late in life, he was named Governor of Gibraltar, but he died before assuming the post.